dwal3000/ready-set-bet/README.md

 ### Visualizing a Game

 If you want to see what a game looks like, you can set `VISUALIZE = True`.
-But visualization takes to long to simulate all 1000 games, so set `VISUALIZE = False` for performing the full set of simulations.
-Alternatively, try just adding a new cell in the notebook that looks like this:
+For large numbers of simulations, visualation will take too long, so set `VISUALIZE = False` for performing the full set of simulations.

+Alternatively, if you want to see what a game looks like, just add a new cell in the notebook that looks like this:

 ```python
 seed(8) # change the seed to see a different game